Why Didn’t ‘All American’ Get Renewed By The CW?

 — Candice Frederick (@ReelTalker) February 1, 2019

 The show is set to hit Netflix on March 31.
-According to a report on Fansided,

-the network won’t be making an official decision on the show until May 2019 which gives fans plenty of time to stream the show to let creators know they want more.
+According to a report on Fansided, the network won’t be making an official decision on the show until May, 2019, which gives fans plenty of time to stream the show to let creators know they want more.

-Unfortunately, of all the new CW shows, All American was one of the lowest performing shows in last season’s lineup.
+Unfortunately, of all the new The CW shows, All American was one of the lowest performing shows in last season’s lineup.
 However, jumps in ratings from episode to episode give creators hope that the streaming setup just might save the show.

 RT if you think #AllAmerican should be renewed for a second season ????